SOwOphie/wsedit/ARCHITECTURE.md

 Now that we've covered all the boring boilerplate, let's get to the juicy part!

- * __WSEdit.hs__: Main file, gets called first.
+ * __src/WSEdit.hs__: Main file, gets called first.
 Contains the main loop and runtime error catching / disaster procedures.

-   * __WSEdit/Arguments.hs__: Handles all the argument processing.
+   * __src/WSEdit/Arguments.hs__: Handles all the argument processing.

-     * __WSEdit/Arguments/Data.hs__: Contains some data types used for argument processing.
+     * __src/WSEdit/Arguments/Data.hs__: Contains some data types used for argument processing.

-     * __WSEdit/Arguments/Parser.hs__: Evil module full of black parsec magic.
+     * __src/WSEdit/Arguments/Parser.hs__: Evil module full of black parsec magic.

-   * __WSEdit/Buffer.hs__: Declares the data structure used to store the edited file in an efficient way.
+   * __src/WSEdit/Buffer.hs__: Declares the data structure used to store the edited file in an efficient way.
 Loosely based on [PointedList](http://hackage.haskell.org/package/pointedlist)s, but with some additional features to improve efficiency for our use case.

-   * __WSEdit/Control/__: These modules define the handler functions used mostly in `WSEdit/Keymaps.hs`, but also in some other places, as well as some common building blocks for handler functions.
+   * __src/WSEdit/Control/__: These modules define the handler functions used mostly in `WSEdit/Keymaps.hs`, but also in some other places, as well as some common building blocks for handler functions.
 Corresponds to the __Controller__ part of the MVC design pattern.

-     * __WSEdit/Control/Autocomplete.hs__: Contains everything related to tab
+     * __src/WSEdit/Control/Autocomplete.hs__: Contains everything related to
+       tab completion.

-     * __WSEdit/Control/Base.hs__: Some common actions, e.g. moving the cursor,
+     * __src/WSEdit/Control/Base.hs__: Some common actions, e.g. moving the
-       creating an undo history entry, displaying a loading screen, ... completion.
+       cursor, creating an undo history entry, displaying a loading screen, ...

-     * __WSEdit/Control/Global.hs__: Some functions operating on a global scale, e.g. termination, saving, toggling various editing modes, undo, ...
+     * __src/WSEdit/Control/Global.hs__: Some functions operating on a global scale, e.g. termination, saving, toggling various editing modes, undo, ...

-     * __WSEdit/Control/Marks.hs__: Handlers related to jump marks.
+     * __src/WSEdit/Control/Marks.hs__: Handlers related to jump marks.

-     * __WSEdit/Control/Selection.hs__: Handlers related to selection editing, e.g. copy/paste, (un-)indenting a block, ...
+     * __src/WSEdit/Control/Selection.hs__: Handlers related to selection
+       editing, e.g. copy/paste, (un-)indenting a block, ...

-     * __WSEdit/Control/Text.hs__: Text editing stuff like inserting a character, ...
+     * __src/WSEdit/Control/Text.hs__: Text editing stuff like inserting a character, ...

-   * __WSEdit/Data.hs__: Declares all data structures as well as their default instances.
+   * __src/WSEdit/Data.hs__: Declares all data structures as well as their default instances.
 Corresponds to the __Model__ part of the MVC design pattern.

-     * __WSEdit/Data/Algorithms.hs__: Contains some algorithms used to interface with the structures declared in `WSEdit/Data.hs`.
+     * __src/WSEdit/Data/Algorithms.hs__: Contains some algorithms used to interface with the structures declared in `WSEdit/Data.hs`.

-     * __WSEdit/Data/Pretty.hs__: Declares reduced versions of some data structures that can be `read` and `show`n as well as functions converting between them and the real deal.
+     * __src/WSEdit/Data/Pretty.hs__: Declares reduced versions of some data structures that can be `read` and `show`n as well as functions converting between them and the real deal.
 Integral to the `CRASH-DUMP` mechanic.

+   * __src/WSEdit/ElasticTabstops.hs__: Contains the implementation of elastic tabstops, exported as a single function to rebuild the related cache.

-   * __WSEdit/Help.hs__: Contains help strings as well as some functions related to formatting them.
+   * __src/WSEdit/Help.hs__: Contains help strings as well as some functions related to formatting them for output.

-   * __WSEdit/Keymaps.hs__: Declares the default keymap as a pairing of _key combination_, _handler_ and _help text_.
+   * __src/WSEdit/Keymaps.hs__: Declares the default keymap as a pairing of _key combination_, _handler_ and _help text_.

-   * __WSEdit/Output.hs__: Everything related to producing a coherent image on the screen.
+   * __src/WSEdit/Output.hs__: Everything related to producing a coherent image on the screen.
 Especially the main `draw` call and its subcomponents, but also some utility functions like getting display bounds, character widths, ...
 Corresponds to the __View__ part of the MVC design pattern.

-   * __WSEdit/Renderer.hs__: A bit of a misnomer actually.
+   * __src/WSEdit/Renderer.hs__: A bit of a misnomer actually.
 Contains the functions that rebuild the rendering caches.
 Since they're intended to be called in immediate succession, only one meta-function is exported.

-   * __WSEdit/Util.hs__: Unsorted collection of generic helper functions that are not necessarily related to `wsedit`s data model.
+   * __src/WSEdit/Util.hs__: Unsorted collection of generic helper functions that are not necessarily related to `wsedit`s data model.

-   * __WSEdit/WordTree.hs__: Implements the prefix tree used as the autocomplete dictionary.
+   * __src/WSEdit/WordTree.hs__: Implements the prefix tree used as the autocomplete dictionary.

 ## System outline